 Larry Slawson received his Master's Degree from UNC Charlotte.
 He has 15+ years of experience with dogs and various pets.

-Throughout the world, there exists only a handful of dog breeds that can be consistently described as friendly, highly intelligent, and devoted to their owners.
+Around the world, there exists only a handful of dog breeds that can be consistently described as friendly, highly intelligent, and devoted to their owners.
 One of these dogs is the Wirehaired Pointing Griffon.

 Although originally bred for the purpose of retrieving and pointing in the 1800s, this dog is now favored for its remarkable companionship qualities and suitability for families with children.
 This work examines the Griffon and provides an in-depth analysis of the animal’s behavioral patterns, temperament, and traits.
 This includes a general discussion of the Griffon’s health concerns, grooming and training requirements, as well as the dog’s basic nutritional needs.
 It is the author’s hope that a better understanding (and appreciation) of this remarkable breed will accompany readers following their completion of this work.